clusternet/website/content/en/docs/introduction.md

 - scheduling resources/feeds to matched child clusters based on `SchedulingStrategy`;

+`clusternet-controller` (added since v0.15.0) is responsible for
+- approving cluster registration requests and creating dedicated resources, such as namespaces, serviceaccounts and RBAC rules, for each child cluster;
+- coordinating and deploying applications to multiple clusters from a single set of APIs;

 `clusternet-hub` is responsible for

-- approving cluster registration requests and creating dedicated resources, such as namespaces, serviceaccounts and RBAC rules, for each child cluster;
 - serving as an **aggregated apiserver (AA)**, which is used to provide shadow APIs and serve as a websocket server that maintain multiple active websocket connections from child clusters;
-- providing Kubernstes-styled API to redirect/proxy/upgrade requests to each child cluster;
+- providing Kubernetes-styled API to redirect/proxy/upgrade requests to each child cluster;
-- coordinating and deploying applications to multiple clusters from a single set of APIs;

 {{% alert title="Note" color="warning" %}}
 Since `clusternet-hub` is running as an AA, please make sure that parent apiserver could visit the `clusternet-hub` service.